SteamFab/minecraft-forge/README.md

   - Clone this github repo and run the installer install.sh
   - Run the start script start.sh
   - Run the Minecraft client and log into your new server using the IP address of the instance
-  - To enable backups run backup-setup.sh (setup a Google storage bucket called world-backup first) This quick start procedure creates a new moded server with our default mods.
+  - To enable backups run backup-setup.sh (setup a Google storage bucket called world-backup first and save the keyfile.json to the instance)
+This quick start procedure creates a new moded server with our default mods.
 It does not setup backups and you have not yet restored an existing world into the new server.
 Continue reading if that is what you want to do.

 ## Detailed installation steps